chipkin/.github/profile/README.md

 Hardware examples

-- [ESP32-BACnetServerExample](https://github.com/chipkin/ESP32-BACnetServerExample) - Generate a simple BACnet server with one Multi-state-value (MSV) object.
+- [ESP32-BACnetServerExample](https://github.com/chipkin/ESP32-BACnetServerExample) - A simple BACnet server with one Multi-state-value (MSV) object.
+The MSV shows the current mode of the built-in LED.
+- [RP2040-BACnetServerExample](https://github.com/chipkin/RP2040-BACnetServerExample) - A simple BACnet server with one Multi-state-value (MSV) object.
 The MSV shows the current mode of the built-in LED.

 See the [repositories tab](https://github.com/orgs/chipkin/repositories) for a full list of examples.